Zest-studi-o/P01-Allotment-gardens/README.md

     ![About us](docs/about-us-2-desktop.png)

-    - This is valuable to the user as it contains relevant information and answers to the most common questions.
+    - This section is responsive and adjusts using the flex box and also media queries that allow the text and images in a row which allow its optimal visualisation by the user.

     ![About us Small Screens](docs/about-us-one-row.png)